 Mesquite– Between The Las Vegas Motor Speedway and the Nevada, Arizona, and Utah state lines lies Mesquite.
 Mesquite has some great neighborhoods, and it’s only an hour from everything Las Vegas.

 Known as a great weekend getaway for Las Vegas residents, Mesquite has great hotels and restaurants.
 Tourists mean employment.

-Mesquite offers Southern Nevada small town living while still being close to Utah and large southern Nevada cities.
-Being a hub for surrounding communities, Mesquite is home to a Wal-Mart and even a new car dealership.
+Mesquite offers Southern Nevada small-town living while still being close to Utah and large southern Nevada cities.
+Mesquite is a hub for surrounding communities and is home to a Wal-Mart and even a new car dealership.

 The Northern Arm of Lake Mead

 Valley – are the largest of 6 smaller towns in the region.
 They are located just north of where the Virgin River flows into Lake Mead.
 Since these towns are located near Lake Mead, the area was a mecca for various great water sport recreation.
 The drought has closed the marina.

 The Valley of Fire, ruins of underwater towns re-surfacing in the lake, and the Clark County Fairgrounds attract many tourists to the area.
 All in all, it’s still a small town, and tourists don’t detract from this being a great community to live in.
 It sure is lovely out there!